 Man’s Search for Meaning is a 1946 book by Viktor Frankl chronicling his experiences as a prisoner in Nazi concentration camps during World War II, and describing his psychotherapeutic method, which involved identifying a purpose in life to feel positively about, and then immersively imagining that outcome.Wikipedia, as of 2019

-Published originally in 1946, this book is divided into 2 main parts; Frankl’s personal experience in a Nazi concentration camp, and then about logotherapy, his psychotherapy school of thought that focuses on fulfilment and happiness through the search for meaning.
+Published originally in 1946, this book is divided into 2 main parts; Frankl’s personal experience in a Nazi concentration camp, and about logotherapy, his psychotherapy school of thought that focuses on fulfilment and happiness through the search for meaning.
 The title of the book speaks volumes in itself, which is about Frankl’s dark days in the concentration camp that led to him figuring out the essence of survival.

-Upon further research on him, I gathered that he is quite a controversial figure among Jews, holocaust historians, and psychiatrists.
+He is quite a controversial figure among Jews, holocaust historians, and psychiatrists.
 His logotherapy is said to “accomodate” Nazi behavior in a way.
 If one can achieve greater fulfillment through search for meaning, isn’t it possible that one may establish “eradicating others that are beneath them” as their ultimate meaning?

 There are of course, two sides of this story.
 It was mentioned that his theory of logotherapy was established much before his time at the concentration camp, and his experiences solidified his theory.
 But some also claimed that despite so, he was displaying “Nazi-neutral” behavior, which showed that he didn’t condemn nor side with them.
 Further dissecting his theory, some may claim that logotherapy also justifies the supremacy belief that one may hold strongly if that is in fact, the meaning they have been led to believe.
 But more on this later.

-That being said, my focus for this blog post is about Frankl’s thoughts for our search of meaning, and less about the truth of whether he sides with the Nazi or not, nor whether if logotherapy in itself supports fascism.
+That being said, the focus for this blog post is about Frankl’s thoughts for our search of meaning, and less about the truth of whether he sides with the Nazi or not, nor whether if logotherapy in itself supports fascism.
 If you’re really curious about him and wish to come to your own conclusion about him, feel free to google “Viktor Frankl Nazi controversy”.

 The most interesting part of all.
 By now, we all pretty much recognize that our lives are spent in search of something.
 Even in the United States Declaration of Independence, it is stated that all human beings are entitled to “Life, Liberty, and Pursuit of Happiness”.
 Now, there is something very interesting to be dug deeper in the statement.
 They could’ve simply stated “happiness” but they didn’t.
 Why?
 Because even 3 centuries ago, they realized that happiness is not something that can be given, but instead pursued.